bguerout/oleoduc/README.md

 ## mergeStreams(...streams, [options])

-Allows streams to be merged into a single one.
+Allows chunks of multiple streams to be processed in no particular order.

 #### Parameters